fluent/fluent-bit-docs/installation/windows.md

 Download a ZIP archive [from the download page](https://fluentbit.io/).
 There are installers for 32-bit and 64-bit environments, so choose one suitable for your environment.

 Then you need to expand the ZIP archive.
-You can do this by clicking "Extract All" on Explorer, or if you're using PowerShell, you can use `Expand-Archive` commandlet.
+You can do this by clicking "Extract All" on Explorer, or if you're using PowerShell, you can use `Expand-Archive` cmdlet.

 ```text
 PS> Expand-Archive td-agent-bit-1.4.2-win64.zip